piotrC4/mqtt-ir-transceiver/README.md

 Run Atom editor and in **PlatformIO** menu choose option **Open Project folder...**.
 Select folder with imported project.

+#### 3. Setup serial Port
+From the list with files in the left tab open the platformio.ini and change the **upload_port = com12** to the correct port with your ESP8266.

-#### 3. Build binary file
+#### 4. Build binary file

 In **PlatformIO** menu choose option **Build**

-#### 4. Upload to ESP8266
+#### 5. Upload to ESP8266

 Connect ESP to PC via serial adapter.
-Change **upload_port** variable in platformio.ini file and set it to corret serial line.
 In **PlatformIO** menu choose option **Upload**.

 ##Usage

 ### Configuration

-During first boot device will act as AP.
+During first boot device will act as AP with SSID **IRTRANS-XXXXXX**.
 Connect to this AP and go to http://192.168.4.1.
-Configure WIFI and MQTT paramters
+Configure WIFI and MQTT paramters.

+### Resetting configuration

+If during boot device have button pressed, it will go to configuration mode.

 ### Controller → Device communication
 <table>